mickfuzz/phd4/_posts/thesis_chapters/2024-7-3-TheoreticalFramework.md

 One of the key motivations of this approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources [@cobb_design_2003].

-The definition of DBR is evolving.
+As explored in the introduction the definition of DBR is evolving.
 Sandoval notes critique from some of the diverse methods at use [-@sandoval_conjecture_2014], but notes the alignment of approaches namely, "the joint pursuit of practical improvement and theoretical refinement; cycles of design, enactment, analysis, and revision; and attempts to link processes of enactment to outcomes of interest"

 There are different strands of DBR some of which holder closer to the lab based approaches that DBR was initially conceived of to transcend [@brown_design_1992]